 See how we made these at Christmas.
 But recently we made everyday ornaments, that would make brilliant small gifts.

-Another easy craft that can be used to make presents are these super cute bath bombs.
+Another easy homemade craft that can be used as a teacher appreciation gift are these super cute bath bombs.
 Make them with your teacher’s favourite scent, and they will be so pleased to get these!

 Hand Gel Holders